UK TAX YEAR: All You Need to Know

 Why Do We Have a Fiscal Year in the UK?

 Unlike countries that base their financial tax year on the calendar (beginning on January 1st of each year).
-The fiscal year method has a number of advantages, including the fact that tax collection for both income and expenses occurs at the same time, making it easier for individuals to keep track of their finances.
+The fiscal year method has several advantages, including the fact that tax collection for both income and expenses occurs at the same time, making it easier for individuals to keep track of their finances.

 Setting separate start and end dates for the financial tax year can also help a firm present a more accurate image of its financial performance.
 As it can better align their revenue and expenses.